mylonasartist/serializer/README.md

 MapEntry -> Value Value

 **TODO:**
-- Resolve all TODOs
-- Provide support of multidimensional arrays.
+- Provide serialization of multidimensional arrays.

 **!!!
 Warning:** the implementation uses recursion - StackOverflowError possible on too deep nesting
     as well as on circular references.